playcanvas/developer.playcanvas.com/content/en/user-manual/assets/import-pipeline/index.md

 ### Create Atlases

 Images that are uploaded will be imported as a texture atlas instead of a normal texture asset.
-This is useful time saver when uploading many spritesheets or UI assets.
+This is a useful time saver when uploading many spritesheets or UI assets.

 ## Model Import Settings